 Matt is the author of Who Is Israel?, which is basically Anderson’s Marching to Zion in print

     form.” ~ David Cloud

-    An Important Note: David Cloud has zero proof for claiming that Furse is an “Andersonite”.
-Cloud
+    An Important Note: David Cloud is wrong to claim that Furse is an “Andersonite”.
+Cloud apparently

-    apparently did not read Pastor Furse’s dedication to Dr. Wayne Williams — Pastor H. Wayne Williams
+    did not read Pastor Furse’s dedication to Dr. Wayne Williams — Pastor H. Wayne Williams was Matt

-    was Matt Furse’s pastor in high school, as well as his “sending church” pastor when Matt was later
+    Furse’s pastor in high school, as well as his “sending church” pastor when Matt was later ordained

-    ordained into the ministry.
-It is Pastor Williams’ influence that led Matt Furse to understand the
+    into the ministry.
+It is Pastor Williams’ influence that led Matt Furse to understand the correct,

-    correct, Biblical view of Eschatology (vs. “Dispensationalism”) — But instead, David Cloud arrives
+    Biblical view of Eschatology (vs. “Dispensationalism”) — But instead, David Cloud arrives at the

-    at the erroneous conclusion that Furse is an “Andersonite” — simply because Matt appeared in the M2Z
+    erroneous conclusion that Furse is an “Andersonite” — simply because Matt appeared in the M2Z

     documentary.
 Yet, never once has Cloud contacted or questioned Furse about any of this.
 (This is

     shoddy & deceptive “reporting” to say the least!)
 As an “independent” Bible-believer, one must do

     their own research, rather than lazily letting other men (like Cloud) do it for them!

     (Pastor Williams holds an “earned doctorate” for his 101 Thesis, entitled, “God’s Master Plan for

     the Ages”… however, instead of “Doctor”, he preferred to be called, “Pastor”… He is now “retired”,

     but still attends church at Liberty Baptist)